My Main Page with Links to My Other Book Reviews

 · Keeps some adults from seeing themselves as the center of the universe.

-· Help escape the mind numbing boredom of pop culture, talking heads and vacuous academics.
+· Help escape the mind numbingness of mass culture.

 · Give adults a more rounded view of what it means to be human.